evomi logo light

 General Information

-Price range Lower mid-range
+• Price range: Lower mid-range

-Starting price $0.70
+• Starting price: $0.70

-Trial Trial & money-back guarantee
+• Trial: Trial & money-back guarantee

 Evomi is one of the newer companies in the market.
 It sells access to multiple proxy networks, with plans to launch web scraper APIs in the future.
 The provider is located in Switzerland, and its website makes sure that you’re well aware of this fact.

 Evomi has also had the time to do some brand building: startups can apply to get free traffic using the provider’s Startup Program.
+In addition, Evomi is a member of the Ethical Web Data Collection Initiative, which advocates for responsible businesses practices in the industry.

 All in all, Evomi creates the impression of a solid company, even if some efforts (like the AI-generated image of an idyllic looking Swiss landscape) go a tad too far.